-- Students who act in violation of the rules set out in this section, of the rules for (online) exams set out in article 6, or of the Code of Conduct referred to in Appendix VI are guilty of fraud or misconduct. - 2.
+- 1. Students who act in violation of the rules set out in this section, of the rules for (online) exams set out in article 6, or of the Code of Conduct referred to in Appendix VI are guilty of fraud or misconduct. - 2.
 If there is suspicion of fraud during or in connection with the administration of a test, the invigilator or examiner will inform the student about this as soon as possible.
-The invigilator or examiner should make a note of this on the student's submitted work and confiscate any proof.
-The student will be given the opportunity to complete the test and submit his/her work.
+The invigilator or

-&lt;sup>7 See Appendix V (Collusion: when collaboration becomes fraud) for a more detailed explanation of (the limits of) collaboration.
+6 See Appendix V (Collusion: when collaboration becomes fraud) for a more detailed explanation of (the limits of) collaboration.

-- 3. The invigilator should report the detected or suspected fraud immediately after the test by means of a standard reporting form to the Student Administration's Department for Exam Administration Team.
+- examiner should make a note of this on the student's submitted work and confiscate any proof.
+The student will be given the opportunity to complete the test and submit his/her work. - 3.
+The invigilator should report the detected or suspected fraud immediately after the test by means of a standard reporting form to the Student Administration's Department for Exam Administration Team.
 He/she should also enclose any proof.
 If the student refused to hand over any proof, this will be stated on the form.
 The Student Administration's Department for Exam Administration Team forwards the report form filled in by the invigilator, together with any proof, to the examination board immediately after the examination period. - 4.
 If, following submission of a test component, fraud is detected or seriously suspected (e.g. because the answers correspond with another version of the test component), the examiner should report this to the examination board.
 He/she should also enclose any proof.
 The examiner should inform the student about the report and the withholding of a mark until the examination board has formed an opinion.
 See also article 15, paragraph 5.
 The examination board will contact the student when the report is being dealt with. - 5.
 If, following submission of a (group) assignment or thesis, plagiarism is detected or seriously suspected (e.g. with a plagiarism scanner), the examiner should report this to the examination board.
 He/she should also enclose any proof.
 The examiner should inform the student about the report and the withholding of a mark until the examination board has formed an opinion.
 See also article 15, paragraph 5.
 Once the report has been submitted for review, the examination board will subsequently contact the student. - 6.
 Depending on the seriousness of the committed fraud or misconduct, including repeated fraud, the examination board can impose sanctions on the student, including in any case the following: - a. a reprimand; - b. invalidation of the (group) assignment concerned; - c. invalidation of the test (component) concerned; - d. invalidation of the thesis concerned; - e. exclusion from the test concerned for at most 1 year; - f. exclusion from one or more tests; - g. a combination of the above-mentioned measures; - h. a proposal to the Executive Board to terminate the enrolment in the programme concerned. - 7.
 If fraud or plagiarism is detected in a group assignment, this will be attributed in equal measure to each individual group member.
 The burden to prove the contrary rests on each individual group member. - 8.
 The examination board will look at the facts before making a decision. - 9.
 If a student whose major is not at the ESSB is found to have committed plagiarism or fraud, the examination board of the programme concerned will be informed about this.